Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Gordon Lew about 3 years ago
+Gordon Lew over 3 years ago

 Remove all references to proposed upzoning in residential neighborhoods in the Housing Element, including that there should be a “broad mix of housing types in ALL residential areas” and allegations that single-family housing is the cause of housing discrimination.
 The truth is that people of all racial and economic groups want to live in single-family homes and neighborhoods.